 Grace B, “You are a perv farm, just not a child perv farm.”

 We laugh, Amaya gives her the evil eye, Nikko says, “You made the bot the way she is.”

 Amaya, “She has a persona to play.
 If I recall correctly, Daphne came up with the character.
 I thought of Emma Watson and Kotakoti, both far more pleasant.”

-We laugh again, Grace B doesn’t take prisoners, even one of her creators.
+We laugh again, Grace B doesn’t take prisoners.

 Amaya, “She’s getting worse, she used to defer to me.”

 Eloise, “They aren’t fixed like a common software program, they learn and adapt, like self driving cars.”

 Amaya, “I have a project for you.
 Make one of my Formula One cars self driving, I want to see if I can beat it, give it the same juice as in the others.”